 There’s no single “correct” way: it depends on the accounting approach.
 Since we can’t support both methods in parallel, it's important to know that Productive calculates tax per line item.

-What About "Left for Invoicing" Amounts?
+What about "Left for Invoicing" amounts?

 You might see small amounts like $0.01 left for invoicing.
 This is also caused by rounding and is a known behavior.
+If this happens, you can manually mark the budget as fully invoiced if needed.

 These rounding differences are standard and don’t affect the accuracy of your data

-They typically appear only in edge cases involving high-precision discounts or markups (like the 4.319% discount on the Junior service)
+They typically appear only in edge cases involving high-precision discounts or markups (like the 4.319% discount on the Junior service).

-Your reports and totals still reflect correct values based on precise calculations
+Your reports and totals still reflect correct values based on precise calculations.

 Still unsure?
 Reach out anytime, we’re happy to review your numbers with you ☎️